akkshitgupta/akkshitgupta/README.md

 - 💬 Ask me about ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- 📮 You can contact me on linkedIn or twitter : @akkshitgupta

 -->
-- 🌱 I’m currently learning about Web 3.0 and blockchain technology
+- 🌱 currently learning about Web 3.0 and blockchain technology
-- 👯 I’m looking to collaborate on any WebDev project
+- 👯 looking to collaborate on a full stack WebDev project
-- 📮 You can contact me on linkedIn or twitter : @akkshitgupta

 ## GitHub Activity